Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Masked likelihood ratio statistics

-Both of these criteria are achieved by the Neyman-Pearson test statistic which tests $H_0 : \bX_j = \tbx_j$ against the alternative $H_a : \bX_j = \bx_j$ using $D$.
-We refer to this statistic as the (oracle) masked likelihood ratio statistic, defined below:
+Both goals are achieved by using the masked data to compute a log-likelihood ratio between the two possible values of $\bX_j$ (namely $\{\bX_j, \tbX_j\}$).
+This defines the oracle masked likelihood ratio:

-where $L_{\theta}(\bX_j = \bx \mid D)$ is the likelihood of observing $\bX_j = \bx$ conditional on $D$, and $\theta$ are any unknown parameters that affect the likelihood, such as the coefficients in a GLM or the parameters in a neural network.
-In a moment, we will verify that this achieves the criteria specified above, and in Section \ref{subsec::avgopt}, we will also show that for a fixed distribution of $(\bX, \by)$, choosing $\MLR_j^{\mathrm{oracle}}$ as the test statistic asymptotically maximizes the expected number of discoveries under mild regularity conditions.
+where $P\opt_{j} \defeq P\opt_{\bX_j \mid D}$ is the true (unknown) conditional law of $\bX_j$ given $D$.
+Soon, Proposition \ref{prop::intuit_opt} will verify that $\MLR\oracle$ achieves both goals above, and Section \ref{subsec::avgopt} shows that $\MLR_j\oracle$ asymptotically maximizes the expected number of discoveries under $P\opt$ (under regularity conditions).

-Unfortunately, $\MLR_j^{\mathrm{oracle}}$ cannot be used in practice, since it depends on $\theta$, which is unknown.
-A heuristic solution would be to replace $\theta$ with an estimator $\hat \theta$ of $\theta$, but in our investigations we found that this ``plug-in" approach performed poorly since it does not account for uncertainty about $\theta$.
-Indeed, the high-dimensional settings in which knockoffs are most popular are precisely the settings in which we have significant uncertainty about the value of $\theta$.
-Thus, the ``plug-in" approach is not appropriate---and to make matters worse, the masked likelihood $L_{\theta}(D)$ is sometimes multimodal and non-convex (see Appendix \ref{subsec::noplugin}) for discussion), making it challenging to get a useful point estimate of $\theta$.

-Instead, to appropriately account for uncertainty over $\theta$, we recommend a Bayesian approach.
-Let $\pi$ be any user-specified prior over the unknown parameters $\theta$---in Section \ref{sec::sims}, we will give several choices of uninformative priors which perform well even when they are mispecified.
-We will settle for feature statistics which are \textit{average-case} optimal over $\pi$, which is perhaps the best we could hope for, since the optimal statistics for fixed $\theta$ are effectively uncomputable.
-Note that while MLR statistics are only average-case optimal, we emphasize that this in no way compromises their (pointwise) ability to control the FDR, which is always guaranteed by the knockoff procedure.
-To quote \cite{RenAdaptiveKnockoffs2020}, ``wrong models [or priors] do not hurt FDR control!"